-Large corporations have the largest needs, so their best option would be an extensive time tracker, with enterprise features.
+Large corporations have the largest needs, so their best option would be an extensive time tracker with enterprise features.

 Different industries will have different needs in terms of the ideal features for their time tracking tool.

 The manufacturing industry usually involves parts of a business located in different states, and it's important to adhere to different federal laws of these states, especially for wages and overtime.
-So, it's best that you have a way to capture overtime and receive notifications for it.

 Differences in time tracking software

-- Web application
+- Web applications,

-- Chrome extension
+- Chrome extensions,